Loading...

 • Description of the risk: Climate regulations worldwide are made stricter in order to reduce the risks linked to global warming (extreme weather conditions).
 As a result, restrictions may be imposed with respect to compliance with certain minimum standards for buildings.
 The tightening of the regulations with respect to green financing causes the capital markets to search for green investments and assets financed by green funds.

 • Potential impact: Risk of a negative perception of the company’s long-term sustainability.
 Impact on the fair value of real estate.
-A decrease in valuation leads to a decrease in shareholder’s equity (“NAV”) and, consequently, an increase in the debt ratio of the company.
+A decrease in valuation leads to a decrease in shareholder’s equity (net asset value or NAV) and, consequently, an increase in the debt ratio of the company.
 Risk of financing (in the broad sense of the word) becoming more expensive.

 • Limiting factors and control: Retail Estates has developed a strategic ESG policy to which an ESG action plan is linked.
 We refer to the ESG report in this annual report.